jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 This gives us a brilliant scaffold to work with.
 We’ve got a default layout and templates, all the config files in place and even a sass compilation through Laravel Elixir.

-I won’t get into any of that and for now we’ll just add the CDN served version of TailwindCSS to the `<head>` in our default layout.
+I won’t get into any of that and for now we’ll add the CDN served version of TailwindCSS to the `<head>` in our default layout.

 This will give me some utility classes to quickly style our pages.